Anthropologist.

 |

-More than three million years ago on the savannas of East Africa, our ancient ancestors realized that rocks could be broken apart and turned into knives.
-Most immediately, the discovery resulted in a good meal.
-More distantly, it changed the fate of our species and the future of our planet.
+Over three million years ago, our ancient ancestors realized that rocks could be broken into sharp-edged objects for slicing meat, making the first knives.
+This discovery resulted in a good meal, and eventually changed the fate of our species and our planet.

 Plundered Skulls & Stolen Spirits